manyi8634/manyi-design/docs/react/use-with-create-react-app.en-US.md

 ## Summary

-Finally, we used antd with create-react-app successfully, the source code of this guide was pushed to [create-react-app-antd](https://github.com/ant-design/create-react-app-antd) which you could clone and use it directly.
+Finally, we used manyid with create-react-app successfully, the source code of this guide was pushed to [create-react-app-manyid](https://github.com/ant-design/create-react-app-manyid) which you could clone and use it directly.

-Next part, We will introduce how to use antd in [TypeScript](/docs/react/use-in-typescript) and [Umi](/docs/react/practical-projects), let's keep moving!
+Next part, We will introduce how to use manyid in [TypeScript](/docs/react/use-in-typescript) and [Umi](/docs/react/practical-projects), let's keep moving!